grncdr/streams/Examples.md

 ## API

-Channels provide a message-based communication over different (& typically concurrent) components of the application.
+Channels provide message-based communication between different (& typically concurrent) components of the application.
-An `OutputPort` end is used to put data onto channel for an `InputPort` end to take it.
+Each channel has two "ends": an `OutputPort` end is used to put data onto channel, and an `InputPort` end to take it.
 Ports are exposed by a channel via `output` and `input` fields.

 ```js